Supercolony-net/openbrush-contracts/README.md

 - [x] Agnostic traits.
 - [x] Wrapper around the trait definition to do a cross-contract calls.
 - [ ] PSPs for NFT and multi-token.
+- [x] Add extension: ERC721Enumerable.
-- [ ] Add extensions: AccessControlEnumerable, ERC721Enumerable.
+- [ ] Add extension: AccessControlEnumerable.
 - [ ] Refactor NFT and multi-token according to final decisions in PSPs.

 ------- Release 2.0.0 - Production ready